 It is not acceptable for any members of staff, or Learners to engage in any forms of sexual harassment, and any incidents of this type of behaviour should be reported to, and will be dealt with by the Chairman.
 For further information, access the following Website:

-The Workplace Health and Safety Act, 1995, and in particular, Prevention of Workplace Harassment Advisory Standard 2004 states that workplace harassment, victimisation and bullying cover a wide range of behaviours ranging from subtle intimidation to more obvious aggressive tactics, including which result in offence, intimidation and humiliation or threatens workers.
-There are a number of behaviours of workplace harassment, victimisation and bullying which are not appropriate and not acceptable and such behaviours should be reported to the Chairman who will act upon these immediately.
+The Workplace Health and Safety Act, 1995, and in particular, Prevention of Workplace Harassment Advisory Standard 2004 states that workplace harassment, victimization and bullying cover a wide range of behaviors ranging from subtle intimidation to more obvious aggressive tactics, including which result in offence, intimidation and humiliation or threatens workers.
+There are a number of behaviors of workplace harassment, victimization and bullying which are not appropriate and not acceptable and such behaviors should be reported to the Chairman who will act upon these immediately.
 For further information, access:

 Workplace Health and Safety Act 1995, reprinted as in force on 1 Sept 2010

 This legislation, The Workplace Health and Safety Act, 1995, applies to all workplaces and work activities in Queensland, and is one which all staff need to be aware of.
 The purpose of this Act is to prevent a person’s death, injury or illness being caused by a workplace.
 There is a responsibility by both employers and employees to ensure the workplace is safe and any hazards or unsafe practices are identified and acted upon.
 Any incidents or issues should be reported to the Chairman if identified by staff.
 This policy and procedure is also encompassed in our Quality System.
 For further information, access the following website: